Rahul Chandran

 These findings formed the basis of then Prime Minister Gordon Brown's address to the Security Council, and the subsequent debate.
 They have also launched a series of processes to address these, with considerable success on the capacity gap through the Review of Civilian Capacities; some progress on the financing gap through the OECD/DAC process on financing and aid architecture; and negligible process on the strategy gap.

-Chandran has previously worked for the World Bank on participatory monitoring and evaluation issues, and for the UN in Afghanistan, where he wrote a popular Diaries Diaries column for Slate Magazine.
-Before this, he had a successful private sector career, involved with ESPNCricinfo and Rely Software Rely Software among others.
+Chandran has previously worked for the World Bank on participatory monitoring and evaluation issues, and for the UN in Afghanistan, where he wrote a popular Diaries Diaries column for Slate.
+Before this, he had a successful private sector career, involved with ESPNCricinfo and Rely Software.
 He was also a paralegal on Pigford v.
 Glickman one of the largest civil rights actions in US history.

 Chandran currently serves on the Expert Advisory Group of the Partnership for Democratic Governance for whom he wrote Statebuilding and Government Consolidation in Situations of Fragility, and the Consortium Advisory Group for DfID's Secure livelihoods research consortium.